West Windsor, New Jersey

 West Windsor is a township in Mercer County, in the U.S. state of New Jersey.
-Located within the Raritan Valley region, the township is an outer-ring suburb of New York City in the New York metropolitan area, as defined by the United States Census Bureau.
-As of the 2020 United States census, the township's population was 29,518, an increase of 2,353 (+8.7%) from the 2010 census count of 27,165, which in turn reflected an increase of 5,258 (+24.0%) from the 21,907 counted in the 2000 census.
+Located at the cross-roads between the Delaware Valley region to the southwest and the Raritan Valley region to the northeast, the township is considered to be an outer-ring suburb of New York City in the New York metropolitan area, as defined by the United States Census Bureau.
+As of the 2020 United States census, the township's population was 29,518, its highest decennial count ever and an increase of 2,353 (+8.7%) from the 27,165 recorded at the 2010 census, which in turn reflected an increase of 5,258 (+24.0%) from the 21,907 counted in the 2000 census.

 West Windsor and adjacent East Windsor were established by an act of the New Jersey Legislature on February 9, 1797, and incorporated on February 21, 1798, as two of the state's initial group of 104 townships, by partitioning provincial Windsor Township.

-The Borough of Princeton (now part of Princeton) was formed from a portion of the township on February 11, 1813.
-The township is closely associated with that now much more widely known town and several localities within West Windsor use Princeton in their name, the most notable of those being Princeton Junction.
-The USPS 'Princeton' post office (08540) facility is located within West Windsor, and covers parts of the township designated by Princeton, NJ mailing addresses.
+The Borough of Princeton, now part of Princeton, was formed from a portion of the township on February 11, 1813.
+The township is closely associated with the more widely known municipality and several localities within West Windsor use Princeton in their name, the most notable of those being Princeton Junction.
+The Princeton 08540 post office facility is located within West Windsor, and covers parts of the township designated by Princeton mailing addresses.

 A portion of Princeton University, covering 400 acres south of Lake Carnegie, is located in West Windsor.
 The university agreed in 2009 to make an annual payment in lieu of taxes of $50,000 that would be indexed to inflation to cover 81 acres of land in the township that the university had purchased in 2002.

-West Windsor is frequently ranked among the highest-income municipalities in New Jersey.
+West Windsor is frequently ranked among some of the highest-income municipalities in New Jersey.
 In 2008, Forbes listed West Windsor as the 15th most affluent neighborhood in the U.S. Using 2012–2016 data from the U.S. Census Bureau, NJ.com listed the township as the 9th highest-income in the state in its January 2018 article "The 19 wealthiest towns in New Jersey, ranked."
 Based on data from the American Community Survey for 2013–2017, West Windsor residents had a median household income of $175,684, ranked 4th in the state among municipalities with more than 10,000 residents, more than double the statewide median of $76,475.